10 Extraordinary Animal Tactics for Surviving the Cold

 - Animals will also flock to warmth created by humans, such as pigeons in Chicago that huddle around the Eternal Flame and manatees that seek out warm water discharge from power plants.

-- Aside from having blubber, penguins avoid losing energy and heat when they exhale by using special nasal passages to reclaim the warm air.
+- Aside from having blubber, penguins avoid losing energy by doing a special form of the “wave”.

 - Some honey bees huddle together to make a winter cluster in order to keep warm.